Why Isn’t My Wi-Fi Speed As Advertised?

 Compared to data rate, throughput might be a more technical, professional measurement.
 According to the WFA, throughput is the transmission capability that is available to applications after the overhead required to address the needs of upper layer protocols has been addressed.
 Throughput is a subset of a device’s data rate.

 To clarify, wireless transmission can be thought of like delivering a package.
 If you want to send a beautiful crystal piece to your friend, the package would include not only the crystal but also packaging, shock-proofing materials, address information, and other extra things that help ensure safe delivery.
 Wireless transmission works like that.
 There is always extra overhead to ensure security and stability or other beneficial purposes in data transmission.
-In the former example, the package delivered in one time can be regarded as “data rate” and the crystal is the real “throughput” that you want to send.
+In the former example, the package delivered at one time can be regarded as “data rate” and the crystal is the real “throughput” that you want to send.

 What factors affect my actual Wi-Fi Speed?